Super easy One-Bowl Lemon Ricotta Cupcakes!

 Since we’re on the topic of ingredients, let’s talk about what you need to make these stellar cupcakes in your very own kitchen.
 For the dry ingredients you’re going to need cake flour, granulated sugar, baking powder, salt, and lemon zest.
 Please, please, please do not try using all-purpose flour in place of the cake flour.
 Cake flour is an essential ingredient and is what gives these cupcakes their luxuriously soft texture.
 Can’t find cake flour at the grocery store?
 Make your own!
 All you do is sift together 3/4 cup + 2 tablespoons of all-purpose flour with 2 tablespoons of cornstarch for every cup of cake flour called for.

 For the wet ingredients you’re going to need butter, ricotta cheese, eggs, whole milk, lemon juice, and vanilla.
 The butter needs to be really really soft, so I suggest placing it out on the counter a good hour or two before you intend on baking.
+I use fresh lemon juice when available, but when I find myself without it, this DELALLO 100% lemon juice works like a charm!
+(Not sponsored!!!)

 This recipe yields 12 fat and fluffy cupcakes, but I know – for a fact – the recipe can easily be doubled if you need 24.
 You also may want to double the frosting recipe if you’re going to swirl it on high and heavy like me.
 If you’re just going for a simple slather, though, you’ll have plenty with a single batch.